Esri/storymap-journal/README.md

 You can continue to use the builder in ArcGIS Online to modify your story.
 See [customize the look and feel section](#customize-the-look-and-feel) or [developer guide](#developer-guide) if you want to modify the app.

 *If you are using Portal for ArcGIS, please follow the instructions at the end of `app/config.js` to configure the application.
-Optionally you can also configure the application to use the ArcGIS API for JavaScript included on your Portal by editing `pathJSAPI` in `index.html`.*
+Optionally you can also [configure the application](#can-the-template-be-used-offline) to use the ArcGIS API for JavaScript included on your Portal.*

 ## Feedback / support
 We would love to hear from you!